rie1973/Alien-Invasion/README.md

 ## 🚀 About Me
-I'm a full stack developer with knowledge of JAVA, HTML5/CSS, Python, C Programming.
+I'm a software developer with knowledge of JAVA, HTML5/CSS, Python, and C Programming.
 ## Deployment

 To deploy this project run